nikhilknoldus/coinnsCalculator/README.md

-# coinsCalculator
+# coinsCalculator : Built with AngularJs 2
 Calculating the minimum number of Sterling coins needed to make that amount.

-Application is developed using:
+### Application is developed using:

 1- AngularJs 2 with TypeScript. <br>
 2- Karma and Jamine for testing